The Dukes of Hazzard: Hazzard in Hollywood: Synopsis

 The next morning, they get information that the RV is at a chop shop.
 By the time they get there, the RV has been chopped for parts.
 But the music recordings were not inside, so they continue looking when The General Lees transmission goes out.
 They are confronted by a woman who threatens to take their car which she thinks has a racing engine she wants, which they do not have.

 After being confronted by rattlesnakes on The General Lee's seat, she asks them, "You boys aren't from New Jersey, are you?"
-It is revealed that the two hitmen that stole the RV went to her, and she threatened them the same way, and they told her that the boys had the racing engine she was looking for.
+It is revealed that the two hitmen who stole the RV went to her, and she threatened them the same way, and they told her that the boys had the racing engine she was looking for.
 She fixes The General Lee in exchange for the recipe to Uncle Jesse's old barbecue sauce.

 In the meantime, Daisy gets work as a stuntwoman and Rosco meets up with an unfriendly loan shark and the music promoter was a big ol' fraud that had tangled with Enos in the past as has the loan shark.
 The boys eventually retrieve the music, and discover that Ezra Bushmaster, the man who donated the money for the hospital was the same man behind the theft all along.